gmcapra/Cryptodex/README.md

 # Cryptodex
-# Status     - Currently in Development
 # Created by - Max Sergent and Gianluca Capraro

-Cryptodex is an iOS App for managing all of your crypto contacts' wallet addresses.
+Cryptodex is a standalone app that can scan cryptocurrency qr code wallet addresses from coinbase.
+This app is limited in functionality and is used as a back-up reference and prototype demonstration to build-out a more complete commercial application.

-This repository contains the main XCode Project files, image assets, and associated data files that contribute to the Cryptodex app.
+This repository contains the prototype XCode project files.